google/WebFundamentals/src/content/en/fundamentals/native-hardware/user-location/index.md

 ###  Handle errors gracefully

 Unfortunately, not all location lookups are successful.
 Perhaps a GPS could not be located or the user has suddenly disabled location lookups.
-A second, optional, argument to `getCurrentPosition()` will be called in the event of an error so that you can notify the user inside the callback:
+In the event of an error, a second, optional argument to `getCurrentPosition()` is called so that you can notify the user inside the callback:

     window.onload = function() {
       var startPos;